frizman21/TeachingRepo/README.md

 Howdy!

 Mike has been a developer for a long time.
+Even more interesting information